 If you had to represent the broadside of “Interview: Antique Iron Bed” with one word, what would it be?

 Read any good books lately?

-Poet Landon Godfrey: Moby-Dick; Everything Ravaged, Everything Burned; Crime & Punishment, Consider the Lobster, The Shadow of Sirius, Native Guard, Against Which.
+Poet Landon Godfrey: Moby-Dick; Everything Ravaged, Everything Burned; Crime and Punishment; Consider the Lobster; The Shadow of Sirius; Native Guard; Against Which.

 Artist Jim Benning: Shop Class as Soulcraft by Matthew B. Crawford.
-The author educated in Philosophy and work experienced in motorcycle repair and building trades looks at the personal rewards of creating/fixing things with one hands.
-Putting into perspective the value of our work and to what goals one’s work sets up to fulfill when they set about their work.
-The intrinsic value and personal reward of using one’s knowledge and reasoning to create/build/restore something to highly function ing object of purpose/usefulness and enjoyment.
+The author, educated in philosophy with work experience in motorcycle repair and building trades, looks at the personal rewards of creating/fixing things with one hands.
+Putting into perspective the value of our work and what goals one’s work sets up to fulfill when they set about their work.
+The intrinsic value and personal reward of using one’s knowledge and reasoning to create/build/restore something to a highly functioning object of purpose/usefulness and enjoyment.

 Seen any good art lately?

 Artist Jim Benning: The web has incredibly opened up the world of sharing photography both great and not so great.
-Jšrg Colberg’s weblog Conscienctious is a constant source of new and inspiring imagery to look at: http://jmcolberg.com/weblog/
+Jörg Colberg’s weblog Conscientious is a constant source of new and inspiring imagery to look at: http://jmcolberg.com/weblog/